 Online Bible Reading Group

-A NEW Bible reading group via Zoom starts on Thursday 7th July, where we will be working through a structured reading plan with an opportunity to talk about what we read together to help in understanding.
+A NEW Bible reading group via Zoom will be starting soon, where we will be working through a structured reading plan with an opportunity to talk about what we read together to help in understanding.
+More details to follow.

 Learn to read the Bible effectively